anhvir/c207/README.md

   Instructions this week:
 ---------------
-  * For this week's lab, follow the instruction in LMS.Workshop.Week8.
+  * For this week's lab, follow the instruction in `LMS.Workshop.Week9`.
+Note that `all files` needed for this lab can be downloded from that `LMS.Workshop.Week9` thank to great work of our head tutor.
 If you want some hints, read the second part of this document.

   Hints for lab this week
 ---------------------------
 First at all, of course, create a separate folder for this week's lab.
 Let's call it `sort` and make it the working directory.
-You should download all `*.c` and `.h` files supplied in LMS this week here.
+You should download all `*.c` and `.h` files supplied in LMS this week to this folder.
 Then:
   * You can build `Makefile` by take a copy from assignment 1 and make some trivial changes.
 OR you can compile with `gcc -Wall -o sort main.c arrays.c sorting.c`.
 OR, if you believe that you have no foreign files in the folder, you can just compile with `gcc -Wall -o sort *.c`
   * Try the program by running `./sort` and evaluate the output.
   * Now, do the four tasks described in the lab sheet.
 Note that for Task 1 you can start hybrid_sort() with a copy of function quicksort(), then change it (just a bit) by make a call to insertion_sort() or quicksort() appropriately.
+Note that you also need ao add some lines to main() in main.c so that it uses your new hybrid_sort().

 How to use this github site?